perindopril - indapamide

 - antiarrhythmics (e.g., amiodarone, quinidine)

-- antipsychotic medications (e.g., chlorpromazine, pimozide, thioridazine, ziprasidone)
+- antipsychotics (e.g., chlorpromazine, clozapine, haloperidol, olanzapine, pimozide, quetiapine, risperidone, thioridazine, ziprasidone)

 - gold salts (e.g., sodium aurothiomalate)